mathiaskalxdorf/IceR/index.md

 library(IceR)
 ```

-Next, we load IceR and MaxQ data using the respective functions supplyed by the ICeR package.
+Next, we load IceR and MaxQ data using the respective functions supplyed by the IceR package.
 A file-choose box will open to specify the location of the respective data.

 ```{r}
 IceR <- load_Requant_data()